jboulanger91/fish1.5-release/pages/proofreading.md

 - Usually, ~3 points per side suffice.
 - Click **Submit** to perform the cut—after reloading, each side appears in a different color.

-## Current limitations and known issues

-Proofreading is done via PyChunkedGraph in the main Neuroglancer branch (different from FlyWire).
-The Seung Lab is actively working to streamline and enhance features—expect changes.
-Please report any bugs.